ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/intervalLengthSum.md

 └────┴────────────┴────────────┘
 ```

-In this example, the arguments of the `Date` type are used.
-In this case, the function returns a value in days:
+In this example, the arguments of the Date type are used.
+The function returns a value in days.

+Query:

 ``` sql
 SELECT id, intervalLengthSum(start, end), toTypeName(intervalLengthSum(start, end)) FROM date_interval GROUP BY id ORDER BY id;